1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Angioectasias in Houston

-• Endoscopic therapy: Sealing bleeding vessels with argon plasma coagulation, heat probe, clipping, or band ligation during colonoscopy or enteroscopy.
+• Endoscopic therapy: Foundation Closure of bleeding with the help of argon plasma coagulation, heat probe, clipping, or band ligation during colonoscopy or enteroscopy.

-• Hormonal therapy: Estrogen-progesterone regimens in select patients to reduce recurrent bleeding.
+• Hormonal therapy: Estrogen -Progesterone hormone therapy on a portion of patients to reduce recurring bleeding.

-• Blood transfusions: Administration of packed red blood cells for acute or severe blood loss to stabilize hemoglobin levels.
+• Blood transfusions: The red blood cells which are taken due to acute or severe blood loss are packed and are administered to stabilize hemoglobin.

-• Repeat endoscopy: Scheduled follow-up scopes to identify and treat new or recurrent angioectasias.
+• Repeat endoscopy: Repeat follow-ups being made to identify and treat new/ recurrent angioectasias.

 Why Choose GastroDoxs?